ardaocakkk/Analyse-Deaths-Involving-Police-in-US/README.md

 The datasource [The Washington Post](https://www.washingtonpost.com/) You can check the data from the csv files.
-With this data science project our aim is to understand police killing victims'' social statues, education status and their races
+With this data science project our aim is to understand police killing victims' social statues, education status and their races